romgrod/kaya/documentation/results.md

 ---------------------------------------

-When an execution is stopped you'll see this in All Results section you'll see all execution results for all test suites.
+When an execution is stopped you'll see this in All Results section you'll see all execution results for all test tasks.
 You can find a specific result by typing a keyword or selecting a status and pressing Search

 <span class="label label-danger">Suite execution stopped!</span>